|site search by freefind|

 Watercress is used as a general tonic, and its bitter taste is thought to stimulate the appetite and improve digestion.
 It is a hardy perennial found near springs and other running water.
 Bitter taste is one of the important components in ayurvedic lifestyles.
 It stimulates saliva flow and helps balance the body.

-Watercress is also used as an antioxidant, a blood purifier, for bone and joint problems, for breathing problems, for cellular regeneration, for cleansing, for gingivitis, for vascular deficiencies, and for colds and congestion.
+This wonderful herb is also used as an antioxidant, a blood purifier, for bone and joint problems, for breathing problems, for cellular regeneration, for cleansing, for gingivitis, for vascular deficiencies, and for colds and congestion.
 It is also used for detoxification programs.
 It is now well recognized for helping to prevent lung cancer in smokers as it reduces the level of toxic compounds in their bodies.